Roger Penske‘s purchase of the IndyCar Series and Indianapolis Motor Speedway has officially been completed.

 “Hopefully I’ve got enough credibility with everyone that we can be sure that it’s not a conflict”

-Speaking at a press conference, he said: "We want to add capability, more fan zones.
+Speaking at the press conference announcing the deal, he said: “We want to add capability, more fan zones.
 What can we use this for?
 Can we run a 24-hour race here?
 Can we run a Formula 1 race here?
 What are the things that we can do?
-This is a great asset."
+This is a great asset.”

 In a statement, Penske added: “My passion for racing began at the Indianapolis Motor Speedway in 1951 when I attended the Indianapolis 500 with my father.
 We have so much respect and appreciation for the history and tradition of the Speedway and the sport of IndyCar racing.